YiMa02/Olayide_Olaoluwa_Portfolio/README.md

 **About Me**

-  I'm a naturally critical thinker and business-minded data analyst with a creative background in the arts, who also has the strong will to uncover insights that move business forward.
+ I am an inherently analytical thinker and business-oriented data analyst, possessing a creative background in the arts.
+Additionally, I am highly motivated to uncover insights that drive business progress.

   I specialize in: